SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 You will need to communicate outside of meetings, of course.
 Agree on the tools you will use internally (i.e., within the interview-building team) and externally (i.e., with the decisionmaker and stakeholders).

-If your team does not already have a preference, here is what we use for LIT Lab projects:

-#### For internal communications:
+For LIT Lab projects, we use:

 * Zoom for meetings
-* GitHub issues in the interview repository or [project board](https://github.com/orgs/SuffolkLITLab/projects/22)
+* GitHub issues for internal communications
-* Microsoft Teams for general communications and file storage
+* Microsoft Teams for general internal communications and file storage

-#### For external communications:

-* Zoom for meetings
-* Email
+* Email for external communications
-* In some cases, GitHub or Teams

 ## Tips from the community